mikahama/uralicNLP/README.md

 ## Usage

 ### List supported languages
-The API is under constant development and new languages will be added to the Sanat infrastructure.
+The API is under constant development and new languages will be added to the nightly builds system.
 That's why UralicNLP provides a functionality for looking up the list of currently supported languages.
 The method returns 3 letter ISO codes for the languages.

     from uralicNLP import uralicApi
     uralicApi.supported_languages()